Serviceful

 Sector capex 2026MSFT + Google + AMZN + Meta + Oracle committed $660–690B capex for 2026 — nearly 2× 2025

-Plain English: Anthropic is now the most diversified on compute (three chip families, two hyperscalers).
-OpenAI is scaling fastest but concentrated on Oracle + Nvidia.
-Google has the home-court advantage on its own TPU stack.
-Sector capex nearly doubled year-on-year — the compute build-out is the largest capital investment cycle in tech history.
+Plain English: The AMD deal on July 22 makes Anthropic decisively the most diversified buyer on the board — four chip families across two hyperscalers plus AMD, with AMD putting up to $5B back in on deployment milestones.
+That is as much a hedge against Nvidia allocation risk as it is a capacity purchase.
+OpenAI is still scaling fastest but stays concentrated on Oracle + Nvidia; Google keeps the home-court advantage on its own TPU stack.
+Sector capex nearly doubled year-on-year — the largest capital investment cycle in tech history.

 IntegrationOpenAIAnthropicGoogle